About Jessica Pfaffendorf

 Areas of Study

-Inequality and Stratification, Social Psychology, Gender, Health/Mental Health, Culture, Deviance, Drugs and Alcohol, Qualitative Methods, Experimental Methods
+Inequality, Social Psychology, Culture, Gender, Qualitative Methods, Experimental Methods

 Pfaffendorf, Jessica.
 Forthcoming.
 “Wayward Elites: From Social Reproduction to Social Restoration at a Therapeutic Boarding School.”
 Social Psychology Quarterly.